langdoc/elan-fst/README.md

 # ELAN-FST workflow

 This repository contains the scripts used in workflows which are described in this [paper](http://www.aclweb.org/anthology/W17-0109), this [paper](http://www.aclweb.org/anthology/W17-0604) and this [poster](publications/gerstenbergerEtAl2017c.pdf).
-The idea is to populate lemma, pos and morph tiers into ELAN file through open source Finite-State-Transducers developed in [Giellatekno](http://giellatekno.uit.no/).
+The idea is to populate lemma, part-of-speech and morphology tiers into ELAN files through open source Finite-State-Transducers developed by [Giellatekno](http://giellatekno.uit.no/) and collaborative projects with them.

 The script has been tested in various projects, and the languages it has been applied to up to now are Komi-Zyrian, Kildin Saami, Pite Saami and Northern Saami.

-Migration from Giellatekno SVN to GitHub was done in SVN Revision 162169.
+Migration from Giellatekno SVN to GitHub was done in Giellatekno-SVN revision 162169.

 ## Using the scripts

-The script requires FST-tools to be installed (xfst for the current version, migration to [hfst](https://hfst.github.io/) is planned), and there is access to compiled transducers.
+The script requires FST-tools to be installed (xfst for the current version, but migration to [hfst](https://hfst.github.io/) is planned), and there is access to compiled transducers.
 In order to compile the transducers it is necessary to install the complete [Giellatekno infrastructure](http://giellatekno.uit.no/doc/infra/infraremake/GettingStartedWithTheNewInfra.html).

-In this repository we have provided an already compiled transducer for Komi-Zyrian, and the both versions of the scripts can be run after installing lookup with:
+In this repository we have provided the previously compiled transducer for Komi-Zyrian, and both versions of the scripts can be run after installing lookup with:

 ```
 git clone https://github.com/langdoc/elan-fst